Turning new ideas into action requires capturing ideas faithfully and integrating them into a coherant action plan.

-In addition to all these new ideas, there are already a large number of things on the go, stored in the trusted (task management) system.
+In addition to all these new ideas, a large number of things are already on the go, stored in the trusted (task management) system.
 There may not be time to implement these new ideas straight away.

 Enter Evernote, the ultimate library

-Evernote can be used to store all these ideas for a later date, for when there is time to implement them.
+Use Evernote to store all these ideas for a later date, for when there is time to implement them.

 At what level does an item go?

-Not only are there ongoing tasks and activities, but also other ideas waiting.
+There are ongoing tasks and activities, and also other ideas waiting.
 It may not be immediately obvious what priority to give to new thought and how to manage it.

 The first step is to record the concept faithfully, to capture the true spirit of the concept.
-If you have a great new idea, don’t immediately knock it down or analyse it away by thinking “its not possible” or finding all the reasons why it might be impossible (time, money, it has been done already).
+If you have a great new idea, don’t immediately knock it down or analyse it away by thinking it impossible.
+Don’t look for all the reasons why it might be impossible (time, money, or is already complete).
 Note it down and be positive.
 Think of and write down the path to implementation, the steps you could take to getting it done.

-Over time, you will have lots of ideas noted down, and some may overlap; you may need to put some aside.
+Over time, you will have many ideas noted down, and some may overlap; you may need to put some aside.
 This sorting and linking phase is where you evaluate each one but also see if it relates to others to build a project to implement several ideas together.